 They are also rather commonly seen in pregnant women.
 The hormonal fluctuations which occur during pregnancy make these growths develop.

 Pyogenic granulomas are benign lesions that respond well to treatment.
-Get your lesion evaluated and discuss with your health care provider the most optimal line of treatment for you.

 Signs and symptoms of pyogenic granuloma

 Common sites for pyogenic granuloma are – fingers, hands, face, neck, lips, eyelids and genitals.
-Rarely, they may develop in the eye on conjunctiva or cornea.

 Causes Of Pyogenic Granuloma